What Is Kojic Acid? Everything You Should Know And More!

 - Safer than hydroquinone for long-term use

-- SPF is required—kojic acid increases sun sensitivity
+- SPF is essential — kojic acid increases sun sensitivity

 What Is Kojic Acid?

 Kojic acid comes from fungi.
-Japanese workers discovered it when making sake (rice wine).
+Japanese workers discovered it while making sake (rice wine).
 Their hands became noticeably lighter and smoother.

-Scientists studied this effect.
-They found that kojic acid blocks pigment production in skin.
-Today it's one of the most popular brightening ingredients worldwide.
+Scientists studied this effect and found that kojic acid may help regulate pigment production.
+Today it is one of the most popular brightening ingredients worldwide.

 Understanding brightening vs whitening helps set realistic goals.
-Kojic acid brightens by fading dark spots—it won't change your natural skin color.
+Kojic acid brightens by fading dark spots — it will not change your natural skin color.

-Blocks pigment production: Kojic acid stops the enzyme called tyrosinase.
+May help regulate pigment production: Kojic acid may help reduce activity of an enzyme called tyrosinase.
 This enzyme creates melanin (skin color).
-Less melanin means lighter dark spots.
+Less enzyme activity means less dark pigment production.

-Works on existing and new spots: It fades current discoloration while preventing new spots from forming.
-That's why consistent use matters.
+Works on existing and new spots: It fades current dark spots while helping prevent new ones from forming.
+Consistent use matters for the best results.

 Where Does Kojic Acid Come From?